Nepal

 Through this partnership, a steadily expanding network has been created that paves a way out of the endless cycle of poverty.
 This involves great commitment, strong communication and constructive further development, involving all participants in the microfinance and school projects.

-By 2024, SPOWC will have enabled around 2,600 women to start their own businesses and over 18,000 children to attend school through 37 microfinance projects and over 20 school projects.
+By 2026, SPOWC will have enabled around 3,700 women to start their own businesses and over 18,000 children to attend school through 37

 Partnership is the basis of cooperation with the local non-governmental organization, with which KETAAKETI has been working closely for many years.